matthewdeanmartin/recython/README.md

 # recython
-Use ai to assist in turning ordinary python into cython python.
+Use AI to assist in turning ordinary python into cython python.

 Don't expect it to work unassisted.

-Less ambitious than other coding assistants that try to do it all.
+It is less ambitious than other coding assistants that try to do it all.

 ## Two approaches
 - Convert to .pxd and .pyx files